WHAT IS EXFOLIATION?

 BEST WAY TO EXFOLIATE THE BODY

 The process for exfoliating the body is essentially the same as that for exfoliating the face.
-In both cases, it’s a good idea to use a chemical exfoliator in combination with a mechanical exfoliator to get the best results.
+In both cases, it’s a good idea to use a chemical exfoliator in combination with a mechanical exfoliator to get great results.
+It’s also important to keep in mind that given the difference in skin sensitivity between the body and face, the best exfoliator for the face may not be the best exfoliator for the body.
+In most cases, more aggressive tools that you may not want to use on the face can often be safely used on the body.

 The first step is to use a loofah, brush, or exfoliating glove to gently exfoliate away any dry or loose skin before getting in the shower.
 Once you’re in the shower, allow the skin to absorb some moisture before you begin the next step.